 Let’s start with the basics.
-A point of sale system is made up of the hardware
+A point of sale system is made up of the

-you use to facilitate a sale in your business.
+software tools you use to facilitate a sale in your business.
 The point of sale is essentially the checkout process.
 In a salon, this may be a customer paying for the haircut they just received.
 In a grocery store, this may be a cashier weighing produce, scanning items and taking payment from the customer.

 Of course, these examples only tell you what you see on the surface at the point of sale.
 Since most POS systems include software in addition to hardware, there are typically other things going on behind the scenes.
 For example, most POS’ can track changes in inventory when something is sold and sales analytics that help the store owner make business decisions.

 The software capabilities of a POS system depend on the particular system your company chooses to invest in.
 The amount of hardware the POS system includes also differs from system to system, but most at least include a cash register, terminal screen, barcode scanner, credit card reader and receipt printer.
 Though you need all these components, you’ll only find them all together in an all-in-one POS system.
 Some store owners opt to buy the components separately from various companies and then find a way to integrate them to form one complete POS system.

 Notice that a POS system is not just a cash register.
 They include cash registers but encompass far more than just this one hardware component.
 Though some small businesses still rely on cash registers and calculators that print rudimentary receipts, modern-day POS solutions have rendered this way of doing things outmoded.
 POS systems take advantage of current technology to simplify the checkout process and track useful points of data.

 Before we get into more detail on the possibilities for what types of hardware and software different POS systems can include, let’s look more broadly at a few different types of POS systems.
 We can categorize these systems primarily by the types of technology they use.